-Factors Financials Census Long-term issues Other issues Description of category Financial statements that demonstrate whether the nursing home has financial resources to continue its operations Does the nursing home have enough residents to keep its nursing home open and solvent or is it unable to stop or mitigate an ongoing loss of residents?
+Factors Financials Census Long-term issues Other issues Description of category Financial statements that demonstrate whether the nursing home has financial resources to continue their operations Does the nursing home have enough residents to keep its nursing home open and solvent or is it unable to stop or mitigate an ongoing loss of residents?
 Does the nursing home have risk factors that are permanent or not easily changed or determined by outside forces?
 Does the nursing home have unique factors that could be changed by the nursing home employer?
 What risk factors does the applicant report?
-How likely is closure based on reported factors, without the standards?
+How likely is closure based on reported factors, notwithstanding the standards?
 How do the standards affect reported risk factors?
-Do you find these sets of factors compelling or not compelling, or do you need more information?

-Evaluating all the factors in this process, does the board believe this nursing home is at a risk of closure or receivership due to the standards?
-If they were already at a risk of closure, do the standards increase the risk of closure or receivership enough to warrant a waiver or variance?
+Evaluating all the factors in this process, does the board believe this nursing home is at risk of closure or receivership due to the standards?
+If it was already at a risk of closure, do the standards increase the risk of closure or receivership enough to warrant a waiver or variance?

-Checklist of documents or items received from applicant
+Checklist of documents, items received from applicant

 Received?
-Document or item Risk of closure or receivership reported - yes, no, needs more information; if yes, compliance with standards will impact risk level Notes Statement of need Did your organization receive a rate add-on under 256R.495?
-If yes, explain.
-If your organization did not apply for or applied for but did not receive a rate add-on under 256R.495, explain.
-Current fiscal-year actual budget to current budget analysis Operating budget next year Aging of payables report (for example: AP aging summary [12 months rolling]) Cashflow statement (current, past two years) Most recent audited financials (if available) Optional: If your organization is in breach of covenant with financial institutions, you may include evidence of that breach.
-Debt service coverage ratio Net margin or operating margin ratio
+Document, item Notes

+Statement of need

+Operating budget current year

+Operating budget next year

+Cost of implementing standards - holiday pay

+Cost of implementing standards - minimum wages

+Aging of payables report (for example: AP aging summary [12 months rolling])

+Cashflow statement (current, past two years)

+Audited financials

+Optional: If your organization is in breach of covenant with a financial institution(s), you may include evidence of that breach

+Debt service coverage ratio

+Net margin or operating margin ratio

+Days in accounts receivable (365 days)

+Accounts payable (365 days)

+Days of cash on hand

+Working capital ratio - a financial metric that measures a company's liquidity or its ability to pay its short-term debts (assets and liabilities)

+Provide copies of your facility's average census by month for the past 24 months

+Census questions:

 Received?
-Document or item Risk of closure or receivership reported - yes, no, needs more information; if yes, compliance with standards will impact risk level Notes Days in accounts receivable (365 days) Accounts payable (365 days) Days of cash on hand Working capital ratio - a financial metric that measures a company's liquidity or its ability to pay its short-term debts (assets and liabilities) Optional: Additional information about outstanding payables you would like to provide For each of the past 24 months, provide the total number of resident days, including paid leave days, recorded by your facility.
-For each of the past 24 months, provide the average number of licensed beds (excluding beds placed on layaway) in your facility.
-In the past year, has your building been sold?
-In the past year, has your facility's depreciation schedule changed?
+Document, item Notes Do you have to limit census below capacity because you are unable to staff to full capacity?
 If yes, explain.
-For obligations in your budget, are any transactions with "related parties," as defined by the CMS provider reimbursement manual?
+2. If you have to limit census for other reasons, explain.
+3. Is your facility trying to increase your census?
+Why or why not?
+Long-term-issues questions: Does your physical plant have deficiencies that require an expenditure of at least \$100,000?
+If yes, explain the deficiencies and timeline for addressing them.
+2. Is your facility receiving little to no interest in posted vacant positions?
 If yes, explain.
-Census questions: Do you have to limit census below capacity because you are unable to staff to full capacity?
+3. Does your facility have positions that have been open for longer than six months?
 If yes, explain.
-If you have to limit census for other reasons, explain. • Is your facility trying to increase your census?
-Why or why not?
-Long-term issues questions: Does your physical plant have deficiencies that require an expenditure of at least \$100,000?
-If yes, explain the deficiencies and timeline for addressing them if you have a timeline.

-Received?
-Document or item Risk of closure or receivership reported - yes, no, needs more information; if yes, compliance with standards will impact risk level Notes Is your facility receiving little to no interest in posted vacant positions?
+4. Has your facility received citations from the Minnesota Department of Health?
 If yes, explain.
-Does your facility have positions that have been open for longer than six months?
+Other questions: In the past year, has your facility's depreciation schedule changed?
 If yes, explain.
-Has your facility received citations from the Minnesota Department of Health at a civil monetary penalty level?
-If yes, explain, including if your star level was dropped and/or if it led to a denial of payment.
+2. For obligations in your budget, are any transactions with "related parties," as defined by the CMS provider reimbursement manual?
+If yes, explain.
+Did your organization receive a rate add-on under Minnesota Statutes 256R.495 to pay for the minimum-wage standards?
+If yes, explain your need for a waiver.
 Other documentation: Include any other documentation you believe would help demonstrate your risk of closure or receivership.

+Received?
+Document, item Notes

 Plan to come into compliance: Waivers and variances from the Nursing Home Workforce Standards Board standards must be temporary.
-Outline your facility's or facilities' plan to come into compliance with the standards.
+Outline your facility's or facilities' plan(s) to come into compliance with the standards.

 Attestation signed